readingshapes/streamlit_tutorial/emails/day-2.md

 **Run the demo app**

-In the project directory type:
+Once your environment is active, type:

 `streamlit run streamlit_app.py`

-This needs to be run *after* you activate your virtual environment.

-If everything works, your browser will open with the demo app.
-It should look like this:
+This launches the app in your browser.
+If everything's working, you'll see something like this:

 <p align="center">
   <img src="../screenshot-demo-app.png" alt="Demo App Screenshot" width="50%">